appvia/tako/README.md

 ## Proposal

-To be able to provide solutions to developers to make using Kubernetes easier.
+To provide solutions to developers to make using Kubernetes easier.
 To give a developer the least number of steps to take their locally running application and make it consistently deployable into kubernetes environments.
 Without abstracting them too much from the ecosystem / open source community or reducing operational awareness of their application.

 ## Current Situation / Assumptions